renardeinside/databricks-streamlit-demo/README.md

 ## How to

-1. Createnw or start an existing SQL endpoint of any size in your Databricks workspace
+1. Create or start an existing SQL endpoint of any size in your Databricks workspace
 2. Create new query and define the database and table:

 ```